mist64/c64ref/kernal/kernal.md

   Input from the keyboard is handled in a special way.
 First, the cursor is turned on, and blinks until a carriage return is typed on the keyboard.
-All characters on the line (up to 88 characters) are stored in the BASIC input buffer.
-These characters can be retrieved one at a time by calling this routine once for each character.
+All characters on the line can be retrieved one at a time by calling this routine once for each character.
 When the carriage return is retrieved, the entire line has been processed.
 The next time this routine is called, the whole process begins again, i.e., by flashing the